shivas/versioning-bundle/README.md

 What it is:
 -

-- Adds an additional environment variable and keeps it inline with your current application version
+- Adds an additional environment variable and keeps it updated with your current application version
 - Adds a global Twig variable for easy access
 - Basic Version providers implemented for manual and *git tag* versioning
 - Easy to extend with new providers for different SCM's or needs